 An environmental benefit of natural fibre yarns like wool, cotton, mohair, alpaca, linen and silk is that they are made from renewable resources.
 Acrylic yarns are made from plastic-like materials which use scarce petroleum resources and are not biodegradable.

-Wool is naturally flame-resistant and a woollen blanket can promote a better night's sleep according to this research from the University of Sydney because wool is naturally breathable, making it a good temperature and moisture regulator.
+Wool is naturally flame-resistant and a woollen blanket and sleepwear can promote a better night's sleep because wool is naturally breathable, making it a good temperature and moisture regulator.

 Reduce the need for new wool by checking in secondhand/charity shops first.